This privacy notice tells you what to expect when the Wales Audit Office collects personal information and explains how we protect your privacy.

 When we undertake audit work under our statutory powers and duties we may collect information from public bodies that contains some personal data.

 The information you provide as part of the application process will be treated in confidence and will be shared only with Human Resources and members of the selection panel for the purposes of the recruitment process.
-Where we want to disclose information about you to third parties, for example where a third party candidate management specialist is involved in the selection process or we want to take up a reference, we will not do so without informing you beforehand unless the disclosure is required by law.
+Where we want to disclose information about you to third parties, for example where a third party specialist is involved in the selection process or we want to take up a reference, we will not do so without informing you beforehand unless the disclosure is required by law.

 We hold personal information about unsuccessful candidates for a maximum period of 2 years after the recruitment process has been completed, and it will then be destroyed or deleted.
 This information is used solely for monitoring purposes to form statistical reports on our recruitment activities.